Fora Health’s DUII program is designed to be accessible, effective and to fit busy schedules.

 - Pay any service fees in full.

-Getting started is easy, just call Fora Health at (503) 535-1151 to schedule an appointment at either one of our convenient locations in Downtown Portland or Hillsboro.
+Getting started is easy, just call Fora Health at (503) 535-1151 to schedule an appointment at either one of our convenient locations in SE Portland or Hillsboro.

 We accept most private and public insurance including Medicaid and the Oregon Health Plan (OHP).
 Additionally, there are sliding scale fee options for individuals in need of treatment for whom co-pays and deductibles represent a financial hardship.
 Fora Health can also help prospective patients eligible for OHP navigate the enrollment process for public insurance.
 Call us at (503) 535-1151 to verify your insurance, get questions answered and learn more about funding available for special circumstances.
 Visit Payment Options for a full list of accepted insurance.